iansAToasificationDOTorg/iansAToasificationDOTorg/RollyPolly.md

 <pre>
 RollyPolly

-RollyPolly is an electric fence post system.
-The fence posts roll so the farmer doesn't have to remove post from the ground when moving the electric fence
+RollyPolly is an electric
+fence post system.
+The fence posts roll so the
+farmer doesn't have to
+remove posts from the ground
+when moving the electric fence